-All divers must have logged a dive within the past 24 months or must take the ReActivate pool refresher.
+All divers must have logged a dive within the past 24 months or must take the PADI ReActivate SCUBA Refresher Course.

 Open Water or equivalent certified divers who were trained in freshwater quarries or ponds and have no logged saltwater / ocean dives must dive with a KLDC Divemaster on your first ocean dive with us.

-If any diver has doubts as to your dive competency regardless of experience level we highly recommend that you complete a pool refresher or PADI ReActivate prior to diving.
+If any diver has doubts as to your dive competency regardless of experience level we highly recommend that you complete a pool refresher or PADI ReActivate SCUBA Refresher Course prior to diving.

 Deep Wreck Dive Policy